Skip to main content

 In November, the Government set up an inquiry which will come up with proposals for permanently improved safety and study tranquility at school.
 The inquiry's mandate includes submitting proposals for a national absence register.
 The government is already giving the National Board of Education the task of surveying student absences in the compulsory school forms.

-The assignment must be reported to the Ministry of Education by 20 December 2024 at the latest.
+The assignment will be reported to the Ministry of Education by 20 December 2024 at the latest.

 For more information (in Swedish)